lohedges/aabbcc/README.md

 aabb::AABB aabb(lowerBound, upperBound);
 ```

+(While we refer to _particles_ in this example, in practice a particle could
+be any object, e.g. a sprite in a computer game.)

 ### Tree
 #### Initialising a tree
 To instantiate dynamic AABB trees for a periodic two-component system in